 This work incorporated the so-called ‘Penthièvre-Orléans’ service, at the base of which appears the coat of arms of the Orléans family.
 This was ordered to be installed by the future King of the French, Louis Philippe, the Duke of Orléans and son of Louis-Philippe d’Orléans, known as ‘Phillipe-Égalité’, and Adélaide de Bourbon, the daughter of the Duke of Penthièvre and the great-granddaughter of Louis XIV, from whom Louis Philippe inherited this piece in 1821.

-Versailles et les tables royales en Europe, exhibition catalogue, Châteaux de Versailles et de Trianon, Paris, 1993, p.
-275
+Versailles et les tables royales en Europe, exhibition catalogue.
+Versailles: Châteaux de Versailles et de Trianon, 1993, cat.
+68.

 New York 1999

-“Only the Best”.
-Masterpieces of the Calouste Gulbenkian Museum, Lisbon, exhibition catalogue, Katharine Baetjer e James David Draper (eds.) – New York (The Metropolitan Museum of Art), 1999, p.
-114-115, no. 53, colourpl.
+Katharine Baetjer and James David Draper (eds.), «Only the Best».
+Masterpieces of the Calouste Gulbenkian Museum, Lisbon, exhibition catalogue.
+New York: The Metropolitan Museum of Art, 1999, p.
+114–15, cat.
+53.

 Chefs-d’oeuvre du musée Gulbenkian de Lisbonne.
 Meubles et objets royaux du XVIIIe siècle français, exhibition catalogue.
 Versailles: Châteaux de Versailles et de Trianon, 2000, pp. 76–7, no. 20.

 Calouste Gulbenkian Museum.
 Lisbon: Calouste Gulbenkian Museum, 2001, p.
 127, cat.
 101.